deeplearner87/UMINT/README.md

 ### Demo
 #### Code to run UMINT
 To run UMINT one need to import the script umint first.
 The script is in the `Proposed` directory.
 An example is provided below.
-Let `x1_train` and `x2_train` be two training datasets, comming from two different omics modalities, and `x1_test`, `x2_test` be their respective counterpart for validation.
+Let `x1_train` [cells x features] and `x2_train` [cells x features] be two training datasets, comming from two different omics modalities, and `x1_test` [cells x features], `x2_test` [cells x features] be their respective counterpart for validation.
 ```
 import umint
 MyEncoder, MyAE = umint.CombinedEncoder(data=[x1_train, x2_train], val=[x1_test, x2_test],